ksavage-work/hoc-home-escape/hocTutorial.md

 ```

 ## Introduction @unplugged
-We'll need to go through each room until you find the front door.
+Finally!
+Quarantine is over and you can go see your friends.
+But, you've been inside your room
-You've been in your room all of quarantine so there shouldn't be any obstacles… WAIT!
+for so long that some obstacles have sprung up between you and the front door.
+Luckily, you
-It looks like someone locked your door.
-I guess you'll have to pick the lock using code.
+can use code to get past them!

 ## Room 1, pt 1 @fullscreen
 In order to pick the door's lock, you need to use an Event block.
 An **Event** is something that